AntsInMyEy3sJohnson/hazeltest/README.md

 So, really, the Runner-related cleaners are a somewhat boiled-down version of standalone cleaners, and that reduced complexity is the reason I've added them: Whereas you have to tell standalone cleaners which data structures they should target, Runner-related cleaners are able to figure them out based on the given map prefix, which makes them more convenient to use.

 ### Configuration
+Hazeltest sources its default configuration from a file you're probably acquainted with by now; the [``defaultConfig.yaml`` file](./client/defaultConfig.yaml).
+This file contains all properties along with an elaborate explanation of what each one does, so we won't repeat that here.
+There are two things worth mentioning concerning application configuration that aren't described in said file, though, simply because they don't refer to properties themselves.
+Let's take a look!

+#### Overwriting The Default Configuration
+The [``defaultConfig.yaml`` file](./client/defaultConfig.yaml) is baked into the application itself, hence the configuration it contains cannot be altered.
+However, the application can be instructed to source configuration from a custom config file using the ``-config-file`` command-line argument.
+The approach for weighting the priority of configuration properties internally is "the more explicit one wins", so if you provided, say, ``mapTests.load.numMaps: 100`` in your custom config file, this setting will trump the default of ``10`` provided in the default config file.
+What this also means is that in the absence of a property in the custom config file, Hazeltest will simply use the default from the default config file.
+Thus, you only have to specify the properties you want overridden, rather than having to repeat the entirety of configuration.

+#### Injecting Custom Configuration Via The Helm Chart
+The [Hazeltest Helm chart](./resources/charts/hazeltest) contained in this repository is set up such that all custom configuration can be nested inside the root-level ``config`` object, and the chart will make sure the contents of this object will get transformed into a ConfigMap, mounted inside the Hazeltest Pod or Pods, and sourced by each Hazeltest process from there.
+In other words, if you use the "official" Hazeltest Helm chart from this repository, just put your stuff beneath ``config``, and you'll be good to go!

+If you wish to write your own Helm chart, make sure that the ``-config-file`` argument is passed to the Hazeltest process, and that its argument refers to a valid configuration file in the Pod filesystem.

 ## Generating Load With PadoGrid